Imperfect Competition: Large Companies and Oligopoly

 Introduction: From Perfect Competition to Imperfect Competition

 This post is about one form of imperfect competition, oligopoly.
-Oligopoly is a market structure where a small number of large companies account for a large percent of industry sales.
-A later post describes a special type of oligopoly called bilateral oligopoly.
+Oligopoly is a industry structure where a small number of large companies account for a large percent of industry sales.
+A later post describes a special type of market structure called bilateral oligopoly.

 It seems that running or owning a business in a perfectly-competitive industry is not much fun.
 Managers and owners have virtually no control over their business, the risk of failure is high, and profit margins are minimal.
 What could a manager do to have more control, reduce risk and increase profits?